Fine Artisan Wall finishes

 Where does it come from?

 For centuries, humankind has relied on natural lime plasters to cover their walls.
 Plasterwork is beautiful and enduring.
-Limestone walls dated to 7000 BC were discovered in Jericho in the Jordan Valley and ancient Egyptian limework still stands today.
+Limestone walls discovered in Jericho, in the Jordan Valley, and ancient Egyptian limework dated to 7000 BC still stand today.
 Sculpted with movement and depth, this material is as sensuous as it is nourishing.
 Being free of chemicals and poisons, and with the tendency to absorb carbon dioxide, as well as having antiseptic properties means traditional lime plasters are environmentally friendly.
 Unfortunately, modern construction has largely replaced lime plasters with cheap, disposable materials that are generally air-tight and unbreathing, thus trapping toxic substances in the building and creating potential moisture and mold issues.
 Contrarily, natural lime plasters are permeable and breathable, regulating humidity, temperature, odor, and even sound.
 Natural lime plasters can even be used with some modern building materials to make them healthier.

 How to acquire it?

-In the United States, plasterers are a rare breed.
-Even more so, the plasterer / artist.
+In the United States, plasterers are rare indeed.
+Even more so, the plasterer who is a classically trained artist.
 William Hudson combines both characteristics, the skill of the tradesman and the eye and imagination of the visual artist.
-To add decorative lime plaster to your wall contact the artist / craftsman, William Hudson Temples, at William Hudson Fine Artisan Plasterwork 704-777-6628 / firstname.lastname@example.org
+To add decorative lime plaster to your wall contact the artist / craftsman, William Hudson Temples, at William Hudson Fine Artisan Plasterwork 704-777-6628 / email@example.com